sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 ### Step 5: Label the Data

-Our chart so far looks reasonably nice, but it doesn't tell the user what they're seeing.
+Our chart so far looks reasonably nice, but it doesn't tell users what they're seeing.
 We need to add some labels to identify the data.
 A few more options can clarify the chart:

 ``` {.javascript .numberLines .line-9 .line-11}
 Flotr.draw(